Conduitry/defiler/API.md

 ### `new File(path)`

 A new `File` instance to serve as the representation of a physical file, a generated file, or a transformed file. `path` is the relative path to the file, from some understood root.
+The past is always separated by forward slashes, regardless of platform.

 ## Properties

 ### `path`

 The file's path can be retrieved or updated by getting and setting `path`.
+Updating `dir`, `filename`, or `ext` (below) also update this.

 ### `paths`

 An array of all `path`s this file has had, in chronological order.
-Setting `path` automatically updates this.
+Automatically updated by setting `path`/`dir`/`filename`/`ext`.

+### `dir`

+The name of the directory (not including the trailing slash) containing the file.

+### `filename`

+The filename (including the extension) of the file.

 ### `ext`

-The file's extension (including the preceding `.`) can be retrieved or updated by getting and setting `path`.
-The `ext` and `path` properties are kept in sync.
+The extension (including the preceding `.`) of the file.

 ### `bytes`